What is x402r?

 | Escrow Period | Not enforced | Configurable time-lock before release |

-| Dispute Resolution | Not built-in | Optional arbiter workflow via conditions |
+| Dispute Resolution | Not built-in | Arbiter workflow via conditions, signatures, and evidence |

-| Authorization | Operator-based only | Pluggable conditions (access, time, combinators) |
+| Authorization | Operator-based only | Pluggable conditions (access, time, signature, combinators) |

 | Freeze Mechanism | Not available | Configurable freeze during escrow period |

-| Deployment | Direct deployment | Factory pattern with CREATE2 |
+| Deployment | Direct deployment | Factory pattern with unified CREATE3 (same address every chain) |

-| Fees | Not enforced | Configurable protocol and operator fees |
+| Fees | Not enforced | Additive protocol + operator fees with 7-day timelock |

 Use Cases